-A Heritage Clearance Approval or an approved Heritage Permit is required for all Demolition Permits or Building Permits within a Heritage Conservation District.
+A Heritage Clearance Letter or an approved Heritage Permit is required for all Demolition Permits or Building Permits within a Heritage Conservation District.

-There is no fee for a Heritage Clearance Letter or Heritage Permit.
+There is no fee for a Heritage Clearance Letter of Heritage Permit.

-At the discretion of Cultural Services Staff, an applicant for a Heritage Permit for development may be required to have the proposed building design and site plan application prepared by a licensed architect who is a professional member of the Canadian Association of Heritage Professional Consultants.
-The architect will also confirm that the proposed development conforms to the intent of the policies and Design Guidelines of this Plan.
-In order to assist in this, the City of Vaughan will provide a list of architects which meet these qualifications.
-This process will be required for any developments having a significant impact to the overall Heritage Conservation District such as for applications along Yonge and Centre Streets, significant gateway areas to the historic core, or large-scale developments.
+At the discretion of Cultural Services Staff, an applicant for a Heritage Permit for development that is not subject to Site Plan Control may be required to provide a letter prepared by a licensed architect who is a professional member of the Canadian Association of Heritage Professional Consultants confirming that the proposed development conforms to the intent of the policies and Design Guidelines of this Plan.
+This process will be required for any developments having a significant impact to the overall Heritage Conservation District such as for applications along Major Mackenzie Drive and Keele Street, significant gateway areas to the historic core or large-scale developments.